-By incorporating lean production principles to optimize production processes and eliminate wasteful manufacturing, as

-2014 2019 2023 using AI, DENSO intends to reduce the management resources allocated to mass production engineering and redirect them toward research and advanced development.
+By incorporating lean production principles to optimize production processes and eliminate wasteful manufacturing, as well as by standardizing products and parts, enhancing and digitizing the engineering environment, and automating design using AI, DENSO intends to reduce the management resources allocated to mass production engineering and redirect them toward research and advanced development.
 The aim is to balance near-term business growth with investments in future arowth.